Pepe Serna

-Pepe Serna (born July 23, 1944) is an American film and television actor and artist.
+Pepe Serna (born July 23, 1944) is an American actor and artist.

+Career

-Serna's first break in movies came in 1970 on the Roger Corman directed film The Student Nurses.
-Over the years Serna has appeared in over 100 films.
+Serna's first break in films came in 1970 on the Roger Corman-directed film The Student Nurses.
+Over the years, Serna has appeared in over 100 films.
 In the blockbuster comedy The Jerk, he appeared as a lowrider-driving criminal who cons a naive Steve Martin out of money and new tires.
-Perhaps his most notable role was in Scarface directed by Brian De Palma.
-Serna played Tony Montana's friend Angel Fernandez, who is dismembered with a chainsaw in the film's most famous scene.
-In the award-winning comedy Aguruphobia, Pepe played the charismatic guru Nanak.
-Pepe co-produced Aguruphobia.
-Aguruphobia had a limited theatrical run, and is now available on iTunes, Amazon, Google Play and Verizon Fios.
-He has also appeared on stage, including his solo show El Ruco, Chuco, Cholo, Pachuco which is Serna's version of the panorama of Latino cultural history.
+Another notable role was in Scarface, directed by Brian De Palma, as Tony Montana's friend Angel Fernandez.
+Serna played the charismatic guru Nanak in Aguruphobia, which he also co-produced.
+He has also appeared on stage, including his solo show El Ruco, Chuco, Cholo, Pachuco.

 Serna has been honored by the Screen Actors Guild Heritage Achievement Award; the League of United Latin American Citizens, and the Estrella Award for Arts & Culture from the Orange County Hispanic Chamber of Commerce.
-Pepe played Señor Cárdenas in the movie Downsizing.
+Serna played Señor Cárdenas in the film Downsizing.